By O’D McKewan

 We will first look at one of the original options: line-voltage wiring.
 Line voltage is the voltage that is found in the wall outlets and junction boxes (J-Boxes) in a home or building.
 In North America, it is generally 120 volts of alternating current (120 v-ac).
 So when you are using line-voltage wiring, you are using all 120 volts to power the motor.
 This is most commonly used for larger shades that utilize tubular motors, track motors and exterior applications.

 There are three general choices for line-voltage wiring.
 The first and most common is a three-prong plug that connects directly into a wall outlet.
 This is the easiest option to use because it does not require an electrician to hook up and can easily be installed and serviced by an installer.
+While unless your home has been built recently, the electrical system is likely in need of some upgrading or repair.
+In such cases, rather than installing or deciding what line voltage wiring can be used or replaced on your own, it would be far better to contact a professional electrician merely ” by doing a cursory search with something like ‘electrician Florida’ or ‘electrician bentleigh‘ or any other location for that matter.

 Lastly, there is a combination of the two previous options, called a quick disconnect plug.
 This is when an electrician wires a pigtail (short wire) into a J-Box and the other end has an inline safety plug that attaches to a safety plug that comes on the motor wire.
 This is usually done in commercial applications when the J-Boxes are located above the ceilings or on other sides of a wall.
 It can be used in residential and exterior applications as well.
 Choosing the correct line-voltage wiring depends on the availability of an outlet or a junction box nearby and your local electrical laws.
+Perhaps a quick search for “electricians near me” could help make the whole process easier as then you can get in touch with reputed professionals in the trade, like S.E.
+Electrical Services.

 Interested in learning more about motorization?
 Sign up for the Window Fashion Certified Professional FastTrack course on motorization.